naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - typically brute force style of attack which floods the target system with more traffic than it can handle
 - DoS attacks from a single source can be easily stopped by blocking that host

+DDoS: attack is from multiple sources
+- Attacker builds and controls a botnet
+- Built through malware such as worms and trojan horses
+- Infected hosts connect out to the attackers command and control server.
+This circumvents firewalls because the connection is initiated from the inside
+- The attacker now has control of the botnet to launch attacks
+- DDos attacks are more difficult to mitigate against because the attack comes from multiple sources which could normally be expected to send legitimate traffic